 Affordability: The lenders’ main concern is the affordability of an interest only mortgage.
-Lenders want make sure you can afford the interest only mortgage payments each month.
+Lenders want to make sure you can afford the interest-only mortgage payments each month.
 Lenders will usually require you to have an individual annual income of £50,000 or a joint income of £75,000.

 Repayment: Your application for an interest only mortgage will only be successful if you have a clear repayment vehicle strategy in place.
 A repayment vehicle strategy is the method you intend to use to repay the entire capital of the mortgage.